-Dungeons & Dragons is the most iconic tabletop rpg, and it’s chock-fullof monsters and creatures who think you’d make a pretty tasty dinner.
+Dungeons & Dragons is the most iconic TTRPG, and it’s chock-fullof monsters and creatures who think you’d make a pretty tasty dinner.
 Here’s why you want this feat.
 Think of Alert as your caffeinated choice of homebrew drink, combined with a pumped up and [mostly] healthy paranoia that’s actually useful.
-Let’s break down what makes the feat a player favourite.
+Let’s break down what makes the Alert feat a player favorite.

 Out of all the feats, of which there are more than plenty, Alert is a must-have for any player who wants to make themselves an asset to their group.
-Alert, all in all, is a universally useful feat, so next time you’re leveling up or creating a new character, make sure to stay alert for this feat.
+Alert, all in all, is a universally helpful feat, so next time you’re leveling up or creating a new character, make sure to stay alert for this feat.
 See what I did there?
 Eh?
-Bet you didn’t see that coming.
-You would have, though, if you’d taken this feat like we told you to.
+I bet you didn’t see that coming.
+You would have, though, if you’d taken this feat as we told you to.